kevintruong/til/Debugging-C-Programs.md

 ## The Hitchhiker's Guide to Debugging C Programs

+Feel free to add anything that you found helpful in debugging C programs including but not limited to, debugger usage, recognizing common error types, gotchas, and effective googling tips.

 ### Most Common Errors

 @todo: add some common error messages in system programming with examples, causes, and common debugging approaches.